How does the Thermal Battery work?

-With daily cycling, a TES would experience less than 20,000 cycles during 50 years operation.
-Since the stress values are far away from the failure values for concretes, the stress and fatigue pose no operation issues to our TES system over 10,000 – 20,000 cycles.
+With daily cycling, a Thermal Battery would experience less than 20,000 cycles during 50 years operation.
+Since the stress values are far away from the failure values for concretes, the stress and fatigue pose no operation issues to our Thermal Battery system over 10,000 – 20,000 cycles.

-The thermal battery itself does not have any performance degradation during operation, because the system entirely made of durable concrete and steel, which can tolerate tens of thousands of stress cycles.
+The Thermal Battery itself does not have any performance degradation during operation, because the system is entirely made of durable concrete and steel, which can tolerate tens of thousands of stress cycles.
 All materials are operated within bounds that preserve their integrity for up to 50 years.